TimAstier/react-roguelike/ROADMAP.md

 - [x] Add blink animation when player is attacked
 - [ ] Hover on creatures highlight creature block
 - [ ] Hover on creature block highlightd creature
-- [ ] Bug: Creature moving away if no space available because blocked by ally
-- [ ] Improve: Creature should not move where another creature died
-- [ ] Allow creature to follow AND attack?
 - [ ] Add reveal animation on spawn and on gameover
 - [ ] Add blur on shadows?
 - [ ] Improve eventLogs